hunar4321/particle-life/README.md

 To use:
 -------------
-Download this repo. unzip the file then go to /life_code/particle_life/bin/ click on particle_life.exe
+Download this repo. unzip the file then go to /particle_life/bin/ folder and click on particle_life.exe

 Code:
 ----------------